Long poem by

 The ant did gaze for long, at the pretty crimson plant-

-The ant was impressed by Venus's beauty, and listened to her talk,
+Impressed by Venus's beauty, it listened to her talk,

 And even thought them pretty, the seven leaves upon her stalk-